lepinekong/mybookmarks/README.md

-# This site is in Maintenance Phase
+# MyBookmarks.Space is in Maintenance Phase: Our Apologies.

 ### We will come back soon.

-Estimation time is: 1 minute(s).
+Estimation time is: (grand unknown) minute(s) - it's true I don't like estimates very much ;)